op-engine/atomik-cqrs/docs/README.md

 - **Benchmark**: Performance at scale; WASM vs. native vs. traditional servers
 - **Report wins**: If you build something with Atomik, share it; community needs proof points

----

-## Final Word

-Atomik CQRS is **not trying to be everything**.
-It's trying to be the right tool for a specific problem: event sourcing on the edge, with no infrastructure overhead, scaling from zero.

-If that's your problem, it's worth serious consideration.
-If it's not, use something else—there are excellent alternatives.

-The honesty is in the clarity: about what works, what's incomplete, what's intentionally constrained, and what would need to happen for broad adoption.

-That's how you earn trust.

----

 **Document Version**: July 2026
 **Library Version**: 0.1.0
 **Status**: Active development, production use by OpEngine